ntwalibas/blog/_drafts/2023-08-25-introduction-to-unitary-designs.md

 We will work through a simple example: calculating the average fidelity of the Pauli $X$ gate.
-Then we will find the average fidelity of of the $RY(\theta)$ gate under noise calibration error and depolarizing noise error.
+Then we will find the average fidelity of of the $X$ gate under stochastic calibration error.

 ### Average of a function over the Bloch sphere: analytic solution
 To get started, let's calculate the average fidelity of the $X$ gate.